Electro-Denizen writes about the benefits of delicious dishes and shares recipes.

 The following recipe is for two people, but if you don't feel like measuring the precise quantities, it doesn't actually matter.
-Varying ingredients to suite oneself, more apple than banana for example, is absolutely fine, as we all have different taste buds!
+Varying ingredients to suit oneself, more apple than bananas, for example, is absolutely fine, as we all have different taste buds!

 Bircher muesli can be made with fruit juice or rice milk.
 Some people might even prefer using soya milk.
 The original recipe used water and cream.
 Trying out different combinations of ingredients will eventually reveal which combination you prefer!

 This recipe uses walnuts, but the original used almonds.
 You can also mix-and-match fruits.
 Blueberries are sure to taste fantastic.
 However, stay away from fruits that are too sharp in taste (e.g., pineapple) as they might compete with the taste of the sultanas.

 - Rice milk or orange juice